 The parties signed a new agreement in 2015, introducing new elements related to seniority bonuses, payslips, health care, nurseries, and training.
 The Agreement also commits the parties to support the establishment of workers’ centres in industrial zones.

 South Africa: Regularizing casual workers

-The industrial relations climate has shifted from one characterized by mistrust and confrontation toward more positive relations.
-The number of days lost due to industrial action in TPT fell from an average of 13.5 days (2010-2011) at the Durban Container Terminal and Port of Richards Bay to 0.5 days and 0.35 days (August 2014), respectively.
+The atmosphere for industrial relations has shifted from mistrust and confrontation to more positive relations.
+The number of days lost due to industrial action in TPT fell from an average of 13.5 days (2010-2011) at the Durban Container Terminal and Port of Richards Bay, to 0.5 days and 0.35 days (August 2014), respectively.